abhikgpian/chess-game/README.md

-chess game is game for entertainment purposes
+chess game is game for entertainment purposes.
 Used Technologies:-

   1.HTML5